guenchi/json/README.md

 > When it's a procedure, it match all of keys with in this layer.

-> The procedure must accept one argument (key) and return boolean.
+> The procedure will receive the key of branch and have to return boolean.

 > When it accept plural verifys, each key will match each layer.